yaronp/TechLadderIO/CONTRIBUTING.md

 3. We need to save the logo of the technology under its folder.
 In this example we will save the Microsoft Azure logo under `/technologies/azure/azure.png`.
 The file extension must be `.png`.

 4. We then need to create a JSON file named `azure.json` under the same directory: `/technologies/azure/azure.json`.
 You can copy the contents of the JSON file from one of the existing ladders and change its contents later.

-5. Finally, we need to add the to the ladder to the `/technologies/technologies.json` file.
+5. Finally, we need to add the ladder to the `/technologies/technologies.json` file.

 ## Compile and run the project